Dustyman/sample-code-two/README.md

 --------------------------------------------------------

-Using the test1.jpg as my template I created this site.
+Using the fed-test.psd as my template I created this site.
 I approached the responsive code with my own custom breakpoint system.